 In carrying out its duties and responsibilities, the Committee shall have the following rights:

 a) to have explicit authority to investigate any matter within its terms of reference;

-- Adequate resources which are required to perform its duties;
+b) to have adequate resources which are required to perform its duties;

-- Direct communication channels with external and internal auditors;
+d) have direct communication channels with external and internal auditors;

-- Convene meetings with external and internal auditors, excluding the attendance of the other Directors and employees of the Company whenever deemed necessary.
+g) to convene meetings with external and internal auditors, excluding the attendance of the other Directors and employees of the Company whenever deemed necessary.

-The Committee shall meet not less than four (4) times per financial year and as many times as the Committee deemed necessary.
+The AC shall meet not less than four (4) times in every financial year and as many times as the Committee deemed necessary.
 The external auditors may request a meeting if considered necessary.
-The quorum for meetings of the Committee shall be two members who are Independent and Non-Executive Directors.The Committee may require a representative of the external auditors to attend any of its meetings as it determines.The Executive Secretary of the Company shall be the secretary of the Committee.
-The secretary shall ensure that reasonable notices of meetings be given to members of the Committee and shall circulate the minutes of meetings of the Committee to all members
+The Company Secretary of the Company shall be the secretary of AC.